lsprangers/lsprangers.github.io/docs/dsa/6. binary search/index.md

     search to the left
 ```
 because if we find the number 6, which is above the first element 4, we know our inflection point is still to the right of us

+### Find A Rate
+There are some specific problems like [KoKo Eating Bananas](/docs/leetcode/python/kokoEatingBananas.md) and Elves on Package Line where you basically need to find a rate of something, and then check if that rate suffices

+Koko's eating rate, maybe it's 3 bananas-per-hour, and if that works then we'd look if a higher rate would suffice like 10-per-hour, etc...

+Usually this would mean the rate finding is $O(\log R)$ where $R$ is the rate search space, and then there'd be an input array of size $N$ that we must check through.
+The check function is typically $O(N)$ so in total it's $(O\log R \cdot N)$ versus $O(R \cdot N)$

+Otherwise, you just continuously check the rate instead of "smart searching" using binary search

 ## Structures
 Lists and Tree's are typically the data structures that we see with Binary Search